coreos/docs/cluster-management/setup/cluster-discovery/index.md

       command: start
 ```

+Specific documentation are provided for each platform's guide.
+Not all providers support the $private_ipv4 variable substitution.

 ## New Clusters

 Starting a CoreOS cluster requires one of the new machines to become the first leader of the cluster.
 The initial leader is stored as metadata with the discovery URL in order to inform the other members of the new cluster.
 Let's walk through a timeline a new 3 machine CoreOS cluster discovering each other:

 1. All three machines are booted via a cloud-provider with the same cloud-config in the user-data.
 2. Machine 1 starts up first.
 It requests information about the cluster from the discovery token and submits its `peer-addr` address `10.10.10.1`.
-3. No leader is recorded into the discovery URL metadata, so machine 1 becomes the leader.
+3. No state is recorded into the discovery URL metadata, so machine 1 becomes the leader and records the state as `started`.
 4. Machine 2 boots and submits its `peer-addr` address `10.10.10.2`.
 It also reads back the list of existing peers (only `10.10.10.1`) and attempts to connect to the address listed.
 5. Machine 2 connects to Machine 1 and is now part of the cluster as a follower.
 6. Machine 3 boots and submits its `peer-addr` address `10.10.10.3`.
 It reads back the list of peers ( `10.10.10.1` and `10.10.10.2`) and selects one of the addresses to try first.
 When it connects to a machine in the cluster, the machine is given a full list of the existing other members of the cluster.